 Murals of Angra do Heroisimo

-Are you an aficionado of street art?
+Are you an aficionado of visual arts?
 Then you'll love all the imaginative murals that adorn many of the buildings in Angra's historic district.

 Jardim Duque da Terceira